hotwired/stimulus-site/docs/reference/controllers.md

 ## Modules

 Define your controller classes in JavaScript modules, one per file.

-Export each controller class as the module's default object.
+Export each controller class as the module's default object, as in the example above.

 Place these modules in the `controllers/` directory.
 Name the files `[identifier]_controller.js`, where `[identifier]` corresponds to each controller's identifier.

 ## Identifiers